-But a quick glance through the Amazon camera section shows an overwhelming amount of options...
-So we've pulled together this guide, walking through 10 of our favourite snappers on sale at the retailer right now.
+A quick glance through the Amazon camera section shows an overwhelming amount of options...
+So we've pulled together this guide, walking through 10 of our favorite snappers on sale at the retailer right now.

 After all, Amazon is the perfect place to get a good price on an existing or classic camera that might be hard to find on the high street – you just need to know what you're looking for.
 And with so many sellers, you're likely not only to find a low price, but also to see some great-value bundles with lenses and other accessories.